albertogd/aap_tools/docs/hardening/hardening_ssh_connections_hosts.md

 ### Deny password authentication for the Service Account

-For sudo purposes, we’ll use the Service Account password.
+For **sudo purposes**, we’ll use the Service Account password.

 In all the Managed hosts, add below SSH parameters to `/etc/ssh/sshd_config` to deny using SSH password authentication.

 ```ini
 Match User <Service Account>